siteleaf/siteleaf.com/_drafts/tag-pages-in-jekyll-and-siteleaf.markdown

 In this tutorial, we show you some approaches for working with tags in Jekyll and Siteleaf.

 This is part two of a tutorial series on Jekyll and Siteleaf.
-Be sure to check out part one on [author pages](/blog/author-pages-in-jekyll-and-siteleaf/).
+Check out part one on [author pages](/blog/author-pages-in-jekyll-and-siteleaf/).
 {: .note}

 ## The collection approach

 A simple, plugin-less way to add tag pages to your Jekyll blog is to create a tags [collection](https://jekyllrb.com/docs/collections/), in the same way we did for authors in the [previous tutorial](/blog/author-pages-in-jekyll-and-siteleaf/).
-Jekyll could then generate a page for each tag document in your collection.
+Jekyll can then generate a page for each tag document in your collection.

 The Siteleaf blog [uses](https://github.com/siteleaf/siteleaf.com/tree/master/_blog_tags) this approach, for example.
 This even gives us the flexibility to [add](/blog/tags/tutorial/) [fun](/blog/tags/jekyll/) [colors](/blog/tags/announcement/) to each tag page by setting up a `color` metadata field for each tag document.